Make sure you fully understand the terms of a property settlement before you sign it.

 Property settlements cannot be changed, except in cases of fraud, clerical error, mistake, or gross unfairness at the initial trial, after the judgment is signed by the judge or after the couple signs a settlement agreement.

-Generally, property is divided 50/50 between the spouses.
+- Property is usually divided 50/50 between the spouses.
 However, the fault of one spouse may bring about a different division.

-There are special rules for property owned before the marriage, property inherited by one spouse, or property received as a gift by one spouse.
+- Different rules apply to property owned before the marriage, property inherited by one spouse, or property received as a gift by one spouse.
 Discuss such situations with your attorney.